-This Demonstration shows a Carnot cycle operating either as a heat engine or a heat pump, with finite temperature differences between the hot and cold reservoirs and the high and low temperatures of the Carnot cycle, respectively.
+This Demonstration models a Carnot cycle as either a heat engine or a heat pump.
+Change the temperature differences between the reservoirs and the Carnot cycle with sliders.
 The entropy changes for the reservoirs (

 ) and the overall entropy change

 are calculated.
-When the temperature differences between the reservoirs and the engine/pump are nonzero, the total entropy change is positive.
+When the temperature differences between the reservoirs and the engine/pump are zero, the total entropy change is zero and the process is reversible.
 The entropy change of the engine/pump, which is at steady state, is zero.
 All energies and entropy changes are per unit time, since these are continuous processes, but the time scale is arbitrary.
 The cycle efficiency

-) is calculated for the heat pump.
-As the temperature difference between the reservoirs and the engine/pump increases, the efficiency and the coefficient of performance decrease.
+is calculated for the heat pump.
+As the temperature differences between the reservoirs and the engine/pump increase, the efficiency/coefficient of performance decreases.
 For the heat engine,

-is held constant as the temperature differences change.
-For the heat pump,
+is held constant at 1250 J, and for the heat pump,